IffTech/HydroxychloroquineAzithromycinPaperData/README.md

 hydroxychloroquinespikeae2polarplus.pdbqt -> Binding conformations obtained from Autodock Vina for the spike-ACE2 complex and Hydroxychloroquine.
 Can be viewed in Python Molecule Viewer.

+confcoronavirus.txt -> Config file for Autodock Vina docking of the spike-receptor complex.
+The coordinates do not need to be changed when switching ligand files.